 - If a LTI system is causal, its impulse response is causal, and therefore right sided.
 From this, we have the result below. - Theorem.
-A LTI system is causal if and only if the ROC of the system function includes ∞, which corresponds to the ROC being: 1) the exterior of a circle including ∞, or 2) the entire complex plane, including ∞ and possibly excluding 0. - Theorem.
-A LTI system with a rational system function H is causal if and only if - the ROC is the exterior of a circle outside the outermost pole; and - 2 with H(z) expressed as a ratio of polynomials in z the order of the numerator polynomial does not exceed the order of the denominator polynomial.
+A LTI system is causal if and only if the ROC of the system function is: - 1 the exterior of a circle, including ∞ ; or - 2 the entire complex plane, including ∞ and possibly excluding 0.

+Theorem.
+A LTI system with a rational system function H is causal if and only if:

+- the ROC of H is the exterior of a (possibly degenerate) circle outside the outermost pole of H or, if H has no poles, the entire complex plane; and - 2 H is proper (i.e., when H(z) is expressed as a ratio of polynomials in z, the order of the numerator polynomial does not exceed the order of the denominator polynomial).

 - Whether or not a system is BIBO stable depends on the ROC of its system function. - Theorem.
-A LTI system is BIBO stable if and only if the ROC of its system function includes the (entire) unit circle (i.e., |z| = 1). - Theorem.
+A LTI system is BIBO stable if and only if the ROC of its system function contains the unit circle (i.e., |z| = 1). - Theorem.
 A causal LTI system with a rational system function H is BIBO stable if and only if all of the poles of H lie inside the unit circle (i.e., each of the poles has a magnitude less than one).